nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 - The files may be compressed.
 Currently, Europeana supports only the GZip compression algorithm.
 - When using DCAT or Schema.org, the values of properties dcat:mediaType and schema:encodingFormat should only use mime-types supported by Europeana for RDF encoding: '*application/rdf+xml*', '*application/ld+son*', or '*application/x-turtle*'.
 ## Option B - Specifying a listing of URIs
-Only the VoID](https://www.w3.org/TR/void/) vocabulary includes a property to indicate a RDF resource that lists all the resources within a dataset the required information for allowing Europeana to automatically obtain a dataset by  downloading a distribution containing all data within the dataset.
+Only the VoID](https://www.w3.org/TR/void/) vocabulary includes a property to indicate a RDF resource that lists all the resources within a dataset.

-The following table points to the most relevant parts of the vocabularies that specify how a dataset distribution can be represented. void:rootResource
+See section "[3.3 RDF data dumps](https://www.w3.org/TR/void/#dumps)" describing the void:dataDump property

+void:rootResource
 The URIs of Ch objects in the dataset may be specified in a LOD record (referenced from the dataset record with void:rootResource),